 ⚡️ Fast, reliable wifi speed: In our digital nomad statistics blog, you’ll see that the thing most digital nomads are worried about is…the wifi!
 You don’t have to worry one bit about the wifi in Medellin.
 Our speed tests ranged from 20 Mbps to 462 Mbps.

 👯♀️ Thriving digital nomad community: It’s true that Medellin is always circulating as a top digital nomad hotspot.
 Digital nomads flock to this city and that means you won’t have trouble finding like-minded friends.
-The community already exists and it’s growing every day!
+The digital nomad communities already exist in Medellin and it’s growing every day!

 💰 Affordable cost of living: It’s very cost-effective to live in Medellin.
 People can save or splurge depending on their lifestyle choices.
 It’s very cheap in some areas and can get pretty expensive in others but overall, the cost of living in Medellin is affordable for digital nomads.